By Marika Sboros

-There are many reasons that make this book special.
+There are many reasons that make this book different.
 Firstly, it gives permission to give in to your salt cravings.
 They are, after all, perfectly normal and instinctual.
-Secondly, the wisdom he imparts is ancient.
+Secondly, it is based on ancient wisdom that has stood the test of time.
 In articles and on social media, DiNicolantonio says that we’ve known about it for at least 2000 years.
 He quotes Roman sage Pliny (AD 23 to AD 79): “Salted foodstuffs make people slim, whereas sweet ones make them fat.”

 He also shows how dietary salt helps you to overcome addiction to sugar and other carbohydrates.

 His introduction to the book is seductive.
 Headlined Don’t Fear The Shaker, it is a prime mover for the scientific journey to come – and lyrical.
 DiNicolantonio opens with a line from Scandinavian novelist Isak Dinesen: “The cure for anything is salt water: sweat, tears or the sea.”

 There is “poetic truth” in those words, he says, as they are about our “biological reality as humans”.
 He writes: “Our physical inner world was born of the sea, and we carry the saltiness of the ocean inside us.

 “Salt is an essential nutrient that our body depends on to live.
 Its proper balance is an equilibrium that our bodies strive to return us to, again and again. ”

 - The Salt Fix by Dr James DiNicolantonio is published in the US by Harmony Books, New York, and Piatkus in the UK.

 - Click here to subscribe for email notifications of Foodmed.net postings